SillyTavern/SillyTavern-Docs/Administration/remote-connections.md

 ## Access control

-After activating the remote connection listening, you must turn on at least one access control method, or ST server will refuse to start.
+After activating the remote connection listening, you must turn on at least one access control method, or the server will refuse to start.

 ### Access control by whitelist